xuankimtran/docs-1/pages/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility.md

 ### Contains()

-You can use the Contain() method to detect dynamic elements that contain static values.
+You can use the Contains() method to detect dynamic elements that contain static values.

 Example: